-I'm a second-year Ph.D. student in Psychology and Neuroscience at The Ohio State University.
+I'm a third-year Ph.D. student in Psychology and Neuroscience at The Ohio State University.
 My area of interest is Computational Psychiatry.
 Therefore, I am working with Prof. Trish Van Zandt, Prof. Eugene L. Arnold, Prof. Ian Krajbich, and Prof. Roger Ratcliff.

 After conducting research and gaining knowledge in Experimental and Behavioral Economics at the University of Zurich with Prof. Roberto Weber and Prof. Ernst Fehr, I became interested in unraveling the interaction of the underlying cognitive, motivational and neural mechanisms that shape an individual’s behavior.

 Applying the Diffusion Model (DDM), in conjunction with machine learning, to the Neuropsychological Test Performances in an ADHD sample from the MTA study